NYU-DataServices/ResearchManagement-OSF/README.md

-### E-Lab Notebooks and Other Tools for Project Management
+### Research Project Management Using the Open Science Framework

 #### Description
-This course will introduce researchers to two helpful tools for documenting projects conducted in the lab, field, or archives.
-Open Science Framework is a fully integrated, open-source desktop tool for documenting and organizing files.
-IPython is a web-based platform for organizing and sharing code.
+An introduction to managing, annotating, organizing, archiving, and publishing research data using the Open Science Framework.

 #### Topics
-Open Science Framework, iPython/Jupyter notebooks
+Open Science Framework